-This is where I can share my on going ideas for writing projects, or post snippets…
+This is where I will share my on going ideas for writing projects, or post snippets…

 But I’d like to share a littel ditty with you derived from a pivotal moment in my life when realising the science course I was on wasn’t for me and the arts were beckoning.
 This was in the early 80s (I was around 19), when the divisions between art and science seemed very much opposing forces.
 Maybe they still are?